hirshagarwal/Theia/README.md

 Automated Image Processing

 ## General Information
 This program runs on the latest version of Java (JRE 9).
-It may execute on earlier versions of the Java Runtime Environment, however they are not necessarily fully supported.
+Without Java 9 the program will run, but will fail to execute critical functions.

 ## Exporting Regions of Interest
 When the program starts only a single button is available.
 This allows for a flattened JPG image to be loaded, which is displayed for reference when selecting image regions.
 After an image is selected several other functions become available.